Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian tori in the cubic surface

 Theorem \ref{cubicbubblecal} implies

-\begin{rem} According to \cite{iritani3} Proposition 3.10, (\ref{POw0}) is the Laudau-Ginzburg superpotential of the mirror of the toric orbifold $M_0$. \end{rem} \begin{lem} $\frak{PO}_{\frak b(\vec w_0)}$ has $9$ critical points.
-All of them have valuation $0$ and nondegenerate. \end{lem} \begin{proof} We can easily check that the critical points are given by $y_1^3 = y_2^3 =1$. \end{proof} \begin{lem} For the generic $\vec w$ the set of critical points of $\frak{PO}_{\frak b(\vec w)}$ consists of $9$ elements all of which are nondegenerate. \end{lem} \begin{proof} The Newton polytope of the Laurent polynomial $\frak{PO}_{\frak b(\vec w)}$ of $y$ has volume $9/2$.
+\begin{rem} According to \cite[Proposition 3.10]{iritani3} , the function (\ref{POw0}) is the Landau-Ginzburg superpotential of the mirror of the toric orbifold $M_0$. \end{rem} \begin{lem} $\frak{PO}_{\frak b(\vec w_0)}$ has $9$ critical points.
+All of them have valuation $0$ and are nondegenerate. \end{lem} \begin{proof} We can easily check that the critical points are given by $y_1^3 = y_2^3 =1$. \end{proof} \begin{lem} For a generic $\vec w$ the set of critical points of $\frak{PO}_{\frak b(\vec w)}$ consists of $9$ elements all of which are nondegenerate. \end{lem} \begin{proof} The Newton polytope of the Laurent polynomial $\frak{PO}_{\frak b(\vec w)}$ of $y$ has volume $9/2$.
 Therefore by the result of Kushnirenko \cite{kushnire} the number of critical points are at most $9$.
-Since it is exactly $9$ in case of $\vec w = \vec w_0$, it is so for generic $\vec w$.
+Since it is exactly $9$ for $\vec w = \vec w_0$, it is so for a generic $\vec w$.
 Since the number is maximal it must be nondegenerate. \end{proof} \begin{lem} Suppose that the set of critical points of $\frak{PO}_{\frak b(\vec w)}$ consists of $9$ elements all of which are nondegenerate.
-We assume also that the valuation of the critical points are in the interior of the moment polytope $P$.
+We also assume that the valuation vectors of the critical points are in the interior of the moment polytope $P$.
 We also assume that none of the following happens. \begin{enumerate} \item $e^{3w_4} = 1$, $e^{2w_4} = e^{w_5}$. \item $e^{3w_6} = 1$, $e^{2w_6} = e^{w_7}$. \item $e^{3w_8} = 1$, $e^{2w_8} = e^{w_9}$. \end{enumerate}

 Then the homomorphism